Skip to main content

 By the end of Week 1, you know what your program looks like, who your clinical team is, and what each day involves.
 The uncertainty that brought you here starts to be replaced by something more solid.

-Your first-week assessment feeds directly into your full treatment plan for Weeks 2 through 4 (or 8 or 12, depending on your stay length).
+Your first-week assessment feeds directly into the full treatment program across the remaining days of your stay (30, 60, or 90 days total).
 Everything that happens from this point builds on the clinical foundation laid in these first seven days.
-See what the full treatment program looks like for details on what comes next.

 I really like clients to understand what we're doing and why we're doing it, so they can consent to it, and so they can understand how it all fits in.